Modern Tensor-Spinor Symbolic Algebra Algorithms and Computing Non-Closure Geometry & Holoraumy in 11D, N = 1 Supergravity: SusyPy: A Supersymmetry Multiplet Solver

-After looping through every \(c \in C\), if \(B_{j}\) could not connect to any existing chain, it is rendered its own 1-element chain.
-That is, the program appends the length-5 array \([[i_{j}], \alpha_{j}, \beta_{j}, \mathfrak{s}_{j}, |C|]\) to \(C\), where the last entry of the array, the cardinality of \(C\), reflects the chain's location at the end of \(C\).
-Notice that a nontrivial example of a situation in which this can occur is when \(\alpha_{j}\) is free and there exists a chain \(c\) such that \(\beta_{c}\) equals \(\beta_{j}\) but \(\mathfrak{s}_{j} = \textnormal{False}\), so that the indices of \(B_{j}\) cannot be swapped to achieve joining the chain according to the NW-SE convention.
-By the ordering of \(B\), the chain \(c\) also cannot carry a helpful symmetry to resolve this.
+After looping through every \(c \in C\), if \(B_{j}\) could not connect to any existing chain, it is rendered its own 1-element chain \([[i_{j}], \alpha_{j}, \beta_{j}, \mathfrak{s}_{j}, |C|]\) at the end of \(C\).
 After looping through every \(B_{j} \in B\), the only remaining task is to sort the resulting chains by indices in an extended lexicographic order in which null is greater than all other possibilities for the indices.
-First, for any chain \(c \in C\) which bears symmetry in its indices, if \(\beta_{c}\) is lower lexicographically than \(\alpha_{c}\), then \(c\) is reversed.\footnote{Notice that this puts any single-indexed factor at the end of the chain.} Next, the chains \(c \in C\) are ordered by lexicographic order of their first index \(\alpha_{c}\).
-Finally, from each length-5 array \(c \in C\), the first entry, which contains the locations of the components of the chain in \(A\), is drawn, and the ordered union of these first entries is returned as the output of the function.\footnote{Specifically, the strict total order on the union is defined by setting \(i < j\) if either there exists \(c \in C\) such that \(i, j \in c[0]\) and \(i < j\), or given \(c \ni i, c' \ni j\), \(c\) precedes \(c'\) in lexicographic order of their first index, i.e., \(\alpha_{c}\) is lower lexicographically than \(\alpha_{c'}\).} From the foregoing, this outputted ordering of the elements in \(A\) is both canonical and representative of the maximum chaining of elements adhering to the NW-SE convention.
+In particular, chains are reversed when symmetry is available to ensure that the first index is lower lexicographically,\footnote{Notice that this puts any single-indexed factor at the end of the chain.} and then chains are ordered lexicographically by first index.
+From each chain, the first entry, containing the locations of the components of the chain in \(A\), is drawn, and the ordered union of these first entries is returned as the output of the function.\footnote{Specifically, the strict total order on the union is defined by setting \(i < j\) if either there exists \(c \in C\) such that \(i, j \in c[0]\) and \(i < j\), or given \(c \ni i, c' \ni j\), \(c\) precedes \(c'\) in lexicographic order of their first index, i.e., \(\alpha_{c}\) is lower lexicographically than \(\alpha_{c'}\).} From the foregoing, this outputted ordering of the elements in \(A\) is both canonical and representative of the maximum chaining of elements adhering to the NW-SE convention.
 Algorithm \ref{alg:findchain} shows detailed pseudo-code for the described procedure.
-In the long if/else if statement, the first two possibilities correspond to cases (1)-(2) above, while the remaining possibilities correspond to cases (4)-(9).

-Given the ineluctable arduousness of slogging through the preceding technical depiction of ``FindChain," we hope to impart here the procedure's conceptual underpinnings via an illustrated example in Fig. \ref{fig:findchain}.
+We try to illuminate the foregoing via an illustrated example in Fig. \ref{fig:findchain}.
 Consider the ostensibly unwieldy expression